 The Company establishes liabilities for future amounts payable under insurance policies.
 Insurance liabilities are generally equal to the present value of future expected benefits to be paid, reduced by the present value of future expected net premiums.
 Assumptions used to measure the liability are based on the Company's experience and include a margin for adverse deviation.
-The principal assumptions used in the establishment of liabilities for future policy benefits are mortality, morbidity, benefit utilization and withdrawals, policy lapse, retirement, disability incidence, disability terminations, investment returns, and expenses as appropriate to the respective product type.
+The most significant assumptions used in the establishment of liabilities for future policy benefits are mortality, benefit election and utilization, withdrawals, policy lapse, and investment returns as appropriate to the respective product type.